Mare Acidalium quadrangle: Channels in Idaeus Fossae region

 There is a 300 km long river system in Idaeus Fossae.
 It is carved into the highlands of Idaeus Fossae, and it originated from the melting of ice in the ground after asteroid impacts.
 Dating has determined that the water activity came after most of the water activity ended at the boundary between the Noachian and Hesperian periods.
 Lakes and fan-shaped deposits were formed by running water in this system as it drained eastward into Liberta Crater and formed a delta deposit.
 Part of the drainage path is the Moa Valley.

 Channels

 There is enormous evidence that water once flowed in river valleys on Mars.
-Images of curved channels have been seen in images from Mars spacecraft dating back to the early seventies with the Mariner 9 orbiter.
+Images of curved channels have been seen in images from Mars spacecraft dating back to the early 1970s with the Mariner 9 orbiter.
 Indeed, a study published in June 2017, calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
 Water was probably recycled many times from the ocean to rainfall around Mars.